 11 March 2019 by Anna Staford

 Have you made travel plans for this year?
 Already paid for part of your trip?
-If you have, you might want to consider getting your Travel Insurance before 29th March 2019 to avoid BREXIT uncertainty.
+If you have, you might want to consider getting your travel insurance for Brexit before 29th March 2019 to avoid Brexit uncertainty.

 The only certainty right now is that we don’t fully know.

-The good news is that Globelink Travel Insurance Products are underwritten through certain syndicates at Lloyds.
+The good news is that Globelink travel insurance products are underwritten through certain syndicates at Lloyds.
 The reassuring statement that Lloyds have already published about a no-deal Brexit is that Lloyd’s underwriters will continue to honour their contractual commitments, including the payment of valid claims.
 That’s got to be good news for our customers and anyone with a travel insurance policy underwritten through Lloyds.
-You can see their statement at www.lloyds.com.
+You can see their statement.

 Until 29th March 2019, nothing changes and its business as usual for everyone.
 After that it could be all change.
 If you have a Travel Insurance Policy with Globelink already you do not need to take any action.
 Globelink policies purchased before 29th March 2019, for travel before or after Brexit will remain in place and cover will continue as per the policy contract terms at the time of sale.